tsmodule/tsmodule/README.md

 ### Executing TypeScript directly

 If this file is executable, it can be run directly with `./index.ts`.
+The shebang line tells Node to use the tsm loader to parse the TypeScript source and resolve imports.

 ```ts
 #!/usr/bin/env tsm